oMakaron/AgileWebDev88/README.md

 name explaining what the test is trying to do.

 You should aim for high coverage in the `coverage report`.
-To find out what you haven't tested, look at the the `Missing` column of the output to find what lines aren't covered.
+To find out what you haven't tested, look at the `Missing` column of the output to find what lines aren't covered.
 If something doesn't make sense to be tested, add `# pragma: no cover` after the line.

 ## Requirements